gregorio-project/hyphen-la/patterns/generation/README.md

 forms according to the basic rules.
 This is easy as the input list uses *i* and *u* only as vowels.
 This yields *lau-dō, lau-dās, ...*.

-4. Create orthographic variants: `vī-vō` → *vī-vō, vī-vo, vi-vō, vi-vo, uī-uō, uī-uo, ui-uō, ui-uo*; `jūs-tus` → *jūs-tus, jūs-tŭs, jus-tŭs, jus-tus, iūs-tus, iūs-tŭs, ius-tŭs, ius-tus*; `cæ-lum` → *cæ-lum, cǣ-lum, cæ-lŭm, cǣ-lŭm, cae-lum, cae-lŭm*.
+4. Create orthographic variants by means of the script `variatio.lua`: `vī-vō` → *vi-vo, vī-vō, ui-uo, uī-uō*; `jūs-tus` → *jus-tus, jūs-tus, jūs-tŭs, ius-tus, iūs-tus, iūs-tŭs*; `cæ-lum` → *cæ-lum, cǣ-lum, cæ-lŭm, cǣ-lŭm, cae-lum, ca͞e-lum, cae-lŭm, ca͞e-lŭm*.
 It is crucial to do this after the hyphenation.
-Again, this can be done by a script.

 5. Handle special cases like homographs.

 6. Create patterns using patgen.

-7. Check the patterns using proofreading files.
+7. Check the patterns using test files in the [tests/nonliturgical](../../tests/nonliturgical) directory.
 Every error can be corrected by putting the erroneously hyphenated word in the input list.

 ## Format of the word list `index_verborum`

 Every line of the word list may contain up to four fields divided by commas.

-The **first field** contains a Latin word as written in a dictionary (normally nominative singular for nouns, nominative singular masculine for adjectives, first person present indicative active for verbs).
+The **first field** contains a Latin word as written in a dictionary (normally, the first person present indicative active for verbs, the nominative singular for nouns, the nominative singular masculine for adjectives).

 The **second field** contains the word type as described below.
 This field is empty for uninflectable words.

 The **third field** contains the first person perfect indicative active for active verbs and the nominative singular masculine of the perfect passive participle for deponent verbs, but only if this form is irregular.
+For some nouns, it contains the genitive or the accusative and for some adjectives the feminine form or the genitve, as described below.

 The **fourth field** contains the supine for active verbs, but only if this form is irregular.